Protests impact businesses. There’s no arguing that.

 The setting is in 1961.

-For anyone who works in HR in the United States, you’ll notice the date is a full three years BEFORE the Civil Rights Act of 1964: Title VII.
+If you work in the United States, you’ll notice the date is a full three years BEFORE the Civil Rights Act of 1964: Title VII.

 In the new age of company lunches, nap pods, and other enticing benefits, we never think about things that we take for granted so here are some of the moments in the movie that really rang true.